When you’re trying to get fit doesn’t it feel like everything and everyone is out to get you?

 So you’re left with two options:

-Let’s think about building healthy habits as a game of tug-of-war.
+Let’s think about building healthy habits like a game of tug-of-war.

 It’s you against >> co-workers inviting you to lunch, your husband bringing home chocolate cake and your friends tempting you with wine and dessert.